Hans Küng: Career

 In the late 1960s, he became the first major Catholic theologian since the late 19th century Old Catholic Church schism to publicly reject the doctrine of papal infallibility in his book Infallible?
 An Inquiry (1971).
 It was published three years after the Vatican had first asked Küng to address accusations against his earlier volume, The Church.
 After the publication of Infallible, Vatican officials requested he appear in Rome to answer charges.
 Küng stood his ground, demanding to see the file the church had amassed and to speak with whoever was evaluating his work.
-But Küng had also criticized celibacy, wanted to open the clergy and the diaconate to women, called the ban on dispensations for priests who wanted to leave the priesthood "a violation of human rights", and had written that current Catholic practices "contradicted the Gospel and ancient Catholic tradition and ought to be abolished".
+But Küng had also criticized clerical celibacy in the Catholic Church, wanted to open the clergy and the diaconate to women, called the ban on dispensations for priests who wanted to leave the priesthood "a violation of human rights", and had written that current Catholic practices "contradicted the Gospel and ancient Catholic tradition and ought to be abolished".
 On 18 December 1979, he was stripped of his license to teach as a Catholic theologian.
 Sixty American and Canadian theologians protested the Vatican action and contradicted the Vatican's ruling by saying: "We publicly affirm our recognition that he is indeed a Roman Catholic theologian."
 (Note: The digital version of the New York Times report introduces several errors, rendering Küng's name as Kling, Kting, Ming, Kung, and Kiing.
 An image of the original story as it appeared in print is also available.)
 A thousand students at Tübingen held a candlelight vigil in protest.
 Küng later described the Vatican's ruling as "my personal experience of the Inquisition".
 Lefevere writes that:

 In Disputed Truth, [the second] of his three volumes of memoirs, Küng spent 80 pages reviewing charges against him — secret meetings by German bishops and Vatican officials outside of Germany, betrayal by seven of his 11 Tübingen colleagues, and a near physical and emotional breakdown caused by exhaustion from his efforts to answer Vatican accusations while preserving his place in a state university.

 He remained a priest.
 Since he could no longer teach on Tübingen's Catholic faculty, the university removed the Institute for Ecumenical Research, which Küng had founded and had headed since the 1960s, along with his professorship, outside of that faculty's jurisdiction.
 Küng continued to teach as a tenured professor of ecumenical theology until his retirement in 1996.